JakeWnuk/ptt/docs/USAGE.md

 - `Append Remove Rules`: Remove characters from the end of the password before appending a string.
 - `Prepend Rules`: Prepend a string to the beginning of the password.
 - `Prepend Remove Rules`: Remove characters from the beginning of the password before prepending a string.
+- `Prepend Toggle Rules`: Toggle the case of the password where a string is prepended.
 - `Toggle Rules`: Toggle the case of the password.
 - `Insert Rules`: Insert a string at a specific position in the password.
 - `Overwrite Rules`: Overwrite a string at a specific position in the password.